Melding Wildlife Surveys to Improve Conservation Inference

 \section{Posterior Inference}

-The crux of fitting our integrated model was that the link parameters $y^{A}_{it}$ and $y^{G}_{it}$ are non-invertible functions of the submodel parameters $\bm{z}_{it}$, $\bm{N}^{A}_{it}$, and $\bm{N}^{G}_{it}$.
-We adopted a Markov melding approach \citep{Goudie2019} that facilitated joint inference for $y^{A}_{it}$ and $y^{G}_{it}$.
-For brevity, we only describe posterior inference for $y^{A}_{it}$ because the methods are identical for $y^{G}_{it}$.
-The joint melded posterior distribution for $y^{A}_{it}$ is as follows \citep{Goudie2019}:
+The crux of fitting our integrated model was that the link parameters $\bm{y}^{A}$ and $\bm{y}^{G}$ are non-invertible functions of the submodel parameters $\bm{z}$, $\bm{N}^{A}$, and $\bm{N}^{G}$.
+We adopted a chained Markov melding approach \citep{Manderson2022a} that facilitated joint inference for $\bm{y}^{A}$ and $\bm{y}^{G}$ accounting for the data, prior information, and assumptions in all three submodels.
+We derive the joint melded distribution for $\bm{y}=({\bm{y}^A}',{\bm{y}^G}')'$ as follows \citep{Manderson2022a}: